 1820.16

-At the start of the MCCAOP, the EDCAF of the MCCAOP owner shall set AIFSN[AC] equal to dot11MCCAAIFSN, CWmax[AC] equal to dot11MCCACWmax, CW[AC] equal to dot11MCCACWmin, QSRC[AC] to 0, and QLRC[AC] to 0 for all ACs.
+At the start of the MCCAOP, the EDCAF of the MCCAOP owner shall set AIFSN[AC] equal to dot11MCCAAIFSN, CWmax[AC] equal to dot11MCCACWmax, CW[AC] equal to dot11MCCACWmin, and QSRC[AC] to 0 for all ACs.
 The TXOP limit shall specify a duration value no larger than the MCCAOP Duration.

 During the MCCAOP, the EDCAFs of the ACs operates as specified in 10.24.2 (HCF contention based